 WHAT ARE THE RISKS OF OXYGEN DELIVERY SYSTEMS?

-Some nasal cannulas use cool, dry oxygen.
+Some nasal cannulas use dry oxygen.
 At higher flow rates, this can irritate the inner nose, causing cracked skin, bleeding, or mucus plugs in the nose.
 This can increase the risk for infection.

 Similar problems can occur with nasal CPAP devices.
 Also, some CPAP devices use wide nasal prongs that can change the shape of the nose.